Luxury & Private Madagascar Safaris

-For the intrepid wildlife-lover who’s checked mainland Africa off the list, the island of Madagascar is your next “must.”
+Madagascar, For the intrepid wildlife-lover who’s been everywhere on mainland Africa, the island of Madagascar is your next “must.”
 While the island sits just over 300 miles from Mozambique’s coast, it’s a wholly unique safari experience with abundant plant and animal life found nowhere else on Earth.
 Ultra-luxury camps and lodges are not the main focus in Madagascar, but what you sacrifice in creature comforts, you more than make up for in unique experiences and adventure.

 Spanning over 220,000 square miles, travelers will find steep escarpments with lush tropical forests, expansive central highlands of fertile rice valleys and grassy hills, desert, shrub-lands, mangrove forests and sandy beaches.
 At once alien and enchanting, the island’s diverse landscape is of intrigue to all visitors.
 That said, the real highlight is the island’s unique wildlife .
 Life has been left to develop in relative isolation here, making it a biodiversity hotspot.
 Over 90% of its flora and fauna is found nowhere else on Earth, including one of the world’s largest lemurs, the Indri.
 The island is home to over 100 species and sub-species of lemur altogether.

 Madagascar is a big country, and the 4th largest island in the world.
 It’s capital, Antananarivo (a.k.a.
 Tana), lies in the country’s center.
 Though we like Tana as an introduction to Malagasy culture and history, this city has notoriously terrible traffic and is most commonly used as a jumping off point between wildlife locations elsewhere in the country.